kbastamow/Data-table/README.md

 ```
 ## Data 📜

-The table show a fictional list of employees.
+The table shows a fictional list of employees.

 Data is simply fake data in an array in the project itself, rather than fetched from a real database.